monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 It might not be always desirable if we don't want to slow down the producer.
 There are several ways to handle it, depending
 on the use case.
-In general, if we don't want back-pressure, we need a buffer with proper overflow strategy.
+In general, if we don't want back-pressure, we need a buffer with a proper overflow strategy.

-For instance, we could introduce buffer per subscriber which can store up to 10 elements and then starts dropping new elements:
+For instance, we could introduce a buffer per subscriber which can store up to 10 elements and then starts dropping new elements:

 ```scala
 val subObservable = source.whileBusyBuffer(OverflowStrategy.DropNew(10))
 ```

-Or even disable back-pressure completely with a function like `whileBusyDropEvents`.
+We could even disable back-pressure completely with a function like `whileBusyDropEvents`.
-From the perspective of `source`, the subscriber is always processing elements right away so it doesn't have to wait on it.
+From the perspective of the `source`, the subscriber is always processing elements right away so it doesn't have to wait on it.

 ### Configuring underlying Subject

 For all plain `Subject`s, there are corresponding methods, i.e. `publish`, `publishLast`, `replay` etc.
-Different `Subjects` vary in behavior in regard to subscribers but `source` Observable will be always executed just once.
+Different `Subjects` vary in behavior with regard to subscribers, but `source` Observables will always be executed just once.

-For instance, `ReplaySubject` will cache and send all elements to new subscribers:
+For instance, a `ReplaySubject` will cache and send all elements to new subscribers:

 ```tut:silent
 implicit val s = Scheduler.global